benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Dialogue.md

 More basically: the system contains *information*.
 It encodes, in its structure, all the knowledge that went into its creation.
 You could almost say the system itself *knows stuff*.
 As the system grows in complexity it comes to know more than any one of its maintainers.
 If we don't know how to coax that information out of it, the system will always outwit us.

 Code begets ideas for more code.
 The structure of the system accommodates certain changes better than others.
-Richard Feynmann put it this way:
+Richard Feynman put it this way:

 TODO: move this quote